vaopaso/CNN-Facial-Recognition/README.md

 This is because in the dataset the images of this person are very similar.

 ## Memory problems

-If you have any issues with collpasing the memory because of the ammount of loaded data, you could use a DataGenerator instead:
+If you have any issues with collapsing the memory because of the ammount of loaded data, you could use a DataGenerator instead:

 ```
 from keras.preprocessing.image import ImageDataGenerator